burnsr77/burnsr77.github.io/cv/index.md

 In press	Burns, Ryan, D. Meek.
 "Introduction: The Politics of Knowledge Production in the Geoweb."
 ACME: An International E-Journal for Critical Geographies.

+In press	Schwartz, B., B. Tellman, R. Burns, C. Andersson.
+Big Data, Satellites, and Disaster Monitoring.
+In UN Human Development Report 2015.

-In review	Burns, Ryan.
+Accepted	Burns, Ryan.
 "Synergies between Geoweb and Digital Humanitarian Research" (Working title).
 In Thatcher, J., A. Shears, J. Eckert (eds.), The Geoweb and Geography: (Re)Thinking Research in the Advent of Big Data.
 Lincoln, NE: University of Nebraska Press.

 2014	Burns, Ryan, J. Thatcher. "[Guest Editorial: What’s So Big about Big Data?
 Finding the Spaces and Perils of Big Data.](/assets/uploads/whats_big_data.pdf)" GeoJournal. http://link.springer.com/article/10.1007/s10708-014-9600-8 (last accessed 10/21/2014).